 6.3 Are there any proposals for reform of the merger control regime in your jurisdiction?

 The merger control regime in Ireland was substantially overhauled in 2014.
 The CCPC continues to monitor the effectiveness of the new regime.
-The Department of Business, Enterprise and Innovation ("DBEI") issued a public consultation in late 2017 on whether the financial thresholds for mandatory notification of mergers should be adjusted upwards.
-Following the consultation, the Minister signed an order to increase the financial thresholds, which took effect from 1 January 2019, as set out in the response to question 2.4 above.
+The financial thresholds for notification were increased to their current levels with effect from 1 January 2019.